Elysium-Labs-EU/juno-core/README.md

  6. Run the app via `yarn start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Contributing
+Thank you for using Juno 😎, with the help of its contributers your experience with email will be as good as possible 🚀.

+Looking for a first issue to tackle?
+*  Issues tagged with `good first issue` are a good place to start.
+*  Or contact me via Discord: `Dhr_RT#5882`

 In the project directory, you can run: